markomanninen/grcriddles/doc/chapter1.rst

     from functions import listdir, get_content
     # using already instantiated l variable I'm collecting the plain text words
     words = list(y[0] for x, y in l.T.items())
+    # find how many times word occurs in text
     def has_words(data):
         a = {}
         for x in words: